Data Security and Privacy Liability - Working Group 11

 Working Group Updates and Announcements

-Brainstorming Groups - Overview
+Brainstorming Group - Overview

-Brainstorming Groups - Member Expectations
+Brainstorming Group - Member Expectations

 Brainstorming group members will be expected to actively participate in regularly scheduled phone conferences to brainstorm on work product ideas.
 Members will also be expected to participate in the drafting of a detailed outline that allows a subsequent drafting team to prepare work product consistent with standards of The Sedona Conference.